Harivallabha/Personal-Website-Legacy-/_posts/2019-08-21-future-post.md

   - category2
 ---

 So, starting this week I'm gonna code up a small module of a selected paper each week, for the next 52 weeks.
 Looking forward to some interesting picks.
 I'll be adding these implementations to a GitHub repo dedicated to this, "Project 52.0".
-I'll be documenting the progress here.
+I'll be documenting the progress and noting down interesting thoughts :)

 Lassss goooo!